Updated: Sep 13, 2022

-After the 15 minutes "brain dump" is up spend some time reviewing your list, circle 3 things that are the most important to complete first.
-Write these 3 important tasks on another line of your paper and break down each item into smaller bite-size pieces and get ready to schedule them into your upcoming week.
-You can use your phone calendar or the weekly time-blocking template we created for you.
+After the 15 minutes "brain dump" is up, spend some time reviewing your list.
+Circle 3 things that are the most important to complete first.
+Write these 3 important tasks on another line of your paper and break down each item into smaller, bite-size pieces and get ready to schedule them into your upcoming week.
+You can use your phone calendar or the weekly time-blocking template we created for you in our course.

 Get a jump start on feeling prepared, focused, and intentional with our FREE Brain Dump & Time-Blocking Template below!